 As parents or caretakers, one of our biggest priorities should be to just get kids playing.
 But which type of play is best?
 With the many benefits of outdoor play, is outdoor play a better quality play than indoor play?
 Or is all play equal?

 A look at the research comparing the two seems to favor outdoor play for a range of reasons starting with the fact that outdoor play tends to get kids moving more.
-One study noted an increase in moderate to vigorous physical activity (from 1% to 11%) was seen with outdoor time in child care settings versus indoors.
-And when outdoor play was child-led, the amount of time further increased to 17%.
+One study noted an increase in moderate to vigorous physical activity (from 1% to 11%) was seen with outdoor time in childcare settings versus indoors.
+And when outdoor play was child-led, the amount increased to 17%.

 Another study, a 2009 report from Leeds University in the UK, found that “indoor space often constrains children’s gross motor movements and allows less opportunity for exploration” while outdoor play encourages activities such as climbing, jumping, running and tumbling that promote muscle fitness and flexibility.

 One study from Norway compared play in equipped playgrounds by children aged 5 to 7 years with play in outdoor “open environments.”
 Children who played in a natural outdoor environment had significantly better motor fitness, balance, and coordination than their peers who played in playgrounds.
 And subsequent studies of preschool children in Norway and Sweden found that outdoor play in nature among trees, rocks and uneven ground showed greater motor fitness gains in children over a year.

 Outdoor play is particularly important for older children, for which getting physically active can be a struggle and resisting the pull of screen culture becomes more difficult.
 Studies have found that walking and playing outdoors provide older children with more physical activity than any other activities.